for-giobbe/BASE/tutorial_3.md

 As before, what's need to carry out this analysis are a ```.nwk``` rooted species tree and two codeml ```.ctl``` files, along with a folder of ```.fa``` aligned genes.
 [Here](https://github.com/for-giobbe/BASE/tree/master/example/_non-ubiquitous_genes) is the folder of the toy-dastaset which includes non-ubiquitous genes; if you type ``` grep ">" *``` you can see how each gene is found in different species.
-Consider that genes found in <3 OTUs won't be processed by BASE, so you can exclude them before the analysis or make BASE discard them.
+Consider that genes found in less than 3 OTUs won't be processed by BASE, so you can exclude them before the analysis or make BASE discard them.

 ---